Gruftikus/tes4ll/game/Oblivion/Data/Docs/README-tes4ll-Oblivion.txt

 ============
 Unpack the tes4ll 7z-archive and move the content into the data directory of Oblivion.
 When asked, merge the ini-directory of tes4ll into your ini.

-After this procedure you should have one executable in your Oblivion data directory (tes4ll.exe), several windows bat-files (tes4ll_*.bat), and the files which came with TES4qLOD (see Readme-TES4qLOD.rtf)
+After this procedure you should have one executable in your Oblivion data directory (tes4ll.exe), several windows bat-files (*.bat), and the bitmap cache files which came with TES4qLOD

 Uninstallation